 Synthetic chemicals may be found in stormwater and can be toxic in low concentrations.
 Construction site sources include, but are not limited to, batteries, construction materials, chemical fire suppression, chemical storage, equipment and vehicle fueling (also related to Section I.Q.3.d above), paving operations, and waste management.

 Many of the above sources can result in construction stormwater discharges containing pollutants.
-For example, High pH can result from improperly maintained treatment systems, cement and gypsum, and wash waters.
+For example, high pH can result from improperly maintained treatment systems, cement and gypsum, and wash waters.
 Salts can also be found in construction site materials, including but not limited to, fertilizers and nutrients, herbicides and pesticides, soil treatments, and surfactants.

 Some of these constituents are subject to Statewide Policy, water quality control plans, or Attachment H’s TMDL Water Quality Based Effluent Limitations.
 Dischargers are encouraged to discuss these standards with Water Board staff and other stormwater quality professionals.